Automotive industry in Russia: Foreign car brands

 Russia's second largest car manufacturer is Avtotor, located in Kaliningrad Oblast.
-Avtotor performs SKD, CKD or full-cycle assembly of foreign models, such as BMW, Kia, and General Motors' Cadillac and Chevrolet vehicles.
+Avtotor performs SKD, CKD or full-cycle assembly of foreign models, such as BMW, Kia, and General Motors's Cadillac and Chevrolet vehicles.
 In 2009, Avtotor produced 60,000 cars and accounted for 10% of Russian car production.

 Avtoframos, the third largest car manufacturer, produced 49,500 cars in 2009.
 Its plant is located in the south-east part of the city of Moscow.
 Avtoframos is a joint venture between France's Renault and the Moscow city administration, but is majority owned by Renault.
 The company manufactures Renault Logan and Renault Sandero models.

-The fourth and fifth largest carmakers in Russia are Volkswagen and Ford, respectively.
+Before the international sanctions against Russia, the fourth and fifth largest carmakers in Russia were Volkswagen and Ford, respectively.
 In total, the five largest companies of the industry account for 80% of all cars made in Russia.
 In 2016, Hyundai Solaris became the first foreign-branded car to be the best-selling vehicle in the country since sales statistics began in 1970 ending 45 years of Lada domination.

 In 2019 Chinese automaker Great Wall Motors started production of Haval F7 vehicles at a plant in the Tula region of central Russia with a manufacturing capacity of 80,000 cars a year.